 No matter how strong your raw footage is, the final edit can make or break a video.
 And let’s face it—at times, the video editing process can feel long and intimidating.
 Presented with a metaphorical block of marble, made up of hours of raw footage, you then need to expertly and efficiently chisel that footage into a finished piece of film.

-This is where video editing workflows can help.
+This is where a video editing workflow can help.
 By breaking the video editing process into a series of smaller, repeatable steps, you’ll find that mountain of work starts to feel more like a series of smaller, more manageable molehills.

 What is a video editing workflow?

-Broadly speaking, your video editing workflow is the process that occurs after your final piece of footage has been acquired, and before your final cut is exported and distributed.
+Broadly speaking, your video editing workflow is the process that occurs after your final piece of footage has been acquired, and before your final cut is exported and sent to the desired recipient.

 There is no single video editing workflow.
 Instead, different editors will have their preferred methods that suit their needs and editing styles.